 The 1983 World Cup is significant to the country of India as it was the first time that the nation was represented with dignity in a World Cup edition.
 In the first two editions, the Indian team had managed to win just one game, against the now-defunct East Africa side.
 The third edition too had no expectations from Kapil Dev’s team.
-In fact, even though they had fought themselves through the competition to reach the Final of the tournament, the odds of 1/66 were against them.
-However, the captain of west indies in 1983 world cup, Sir Clive Lloyd, faced his first defeat in a Final of the mega event.
+In fact, even though they had fought themselves through the competition to reach the 1983 World Cup Final of the tournament, the odds of 1/66 were against them.
+However, the captain of west indies in the 1983 world cup, Sir Clive Lloyd, faced his first defeat in a Final of the mega event.

 Table of Contents

 - West Indies captain in 1983 World Cup

 - Win-Loss ratio of West Indies in 1983 WC under Sir Clive Lloyd